 Apparently, Ezra was a living epistle to the people.
 That is why the words of God in Ezra’s mouth consumed men’s hearts like fire, pierced men’s souls like a sharp sword, and broke their hardened hearts like a hammer.

 Regrettably, God’s Word appears today to have lost its inherent power and efficacy in the mouths of many preachers and teachers of the Word because their conduct, character or lifestyle contradicts the Word they are preaching and teaching to God’s people.

-Unlike Ezra, many ministers of God today only read, search and study God’s Word to prepare and present, preach or teach beautiful and impressive sermons, but not to know and obey God.
-They only prepare their hearts to preach and teach, but not to practice and keep God’s Word like Ezra did.
+Unlike Ezra, many ministers of God today only read, search and study God’s Word to prepare, present, preach, or teach beautiful and impressive sermons, but not to know and obey God.
+They only prepare their hearts to preach and teach, but not to practice and keep God’s Word, like Ezra did.

 How do we expect that when the preachers or teachers of God’s Word are living or walking in total disregard and disobedience to the Word they preach and teach those who hear and watch them will not follow their example?

-It is sad but true that many preachers and teachers of God’s Word today are mere actors on stage – who they present themselves to be on the pulpit is not who they are really.
-They preach and teach what they themselves don’t practice.
+It is sad but true that many preachers and teachers of God’s Word today are mere actors on stage – who or what they present themselves to be on the pulpit is not who or what they are really.
+They preach what they themselves don’t practice.

 Enough of self-deception!

 Like Paul, it is high time we stopped handling God’s Word deceitfully.